 Exploring the Isaan Region of Northeast Thailand is a Must if Road Tripping Thailand.
 Workers in a field, Isaan, Thailand.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

 On this particular trip, we took a bus to Korat from Bangkok (see this post for details), where we met our driver.
 From Korat we headed east, drove north, then northwest, looped around the Loie province, and flew out of Khon Kaen.
-We were on a tight schedule as we had a magazine deadline.
+We would have spent even longer in the region, but we were on a tight schedule as we had a magazine deadline.

 If we would have had more time, we would have gone as far east as Chong Mek and Khong Chiam, north to Nakhon Phanom and explored the northeast, and then headed west to Udon Thani and up to Nong Khai.
 We will do that next time.